stefanos1290/Navigation-Crash/native/sequencer/README.md

 Your job is to implement a miniature audio loop app, the focus is on keeping various audible and visible elements in sync.

+The WAV and JPG files referenced here can be found in the data folder in this repo.

 ## The following rules apply:

 Please read the [root readme file](https://github.com/Learnfield-GmbH/CodingChallenge/blob/master/README.md).